Contraceptive implant insertion

 • Expulsion of the implant (very rare)

 Your appointment has been made for an appropriate time in your menstrual cycle.
-If your period has not started at the time of your appointment, please telephone 020 3255 0084 to arrange an alternative date.
-If you are using a method which stops periods you will have been given advice about timing.
+If your period has not started at the time of your appointment, call us to arrange an alternative date.
+If you're using a method which stops periods you will have been given advice about timing.